-- 1: Can models capture the key characteristics of high-amplitude circumglobal waves in summer? - 2: What are the near-surface temperature, precipitation, and mean sea level pressure anomalies from such waves and how do they compare to observations? - 3: Do potential model biases originate from the atmospheric circulation or land surface-feedbacks?
+- 255 1: Can models capture the key characteristics of high-amplitude quasi-stationary Rossby waves in summer? - 2: What are the near-surface temperature, precipitation, and mean sea level pressure anomalies from such waves and how do they compare to observations? - 3: Do potential model biases in surface variables originate primarily from the atmospheric circulation or from land surface-feedbacks?

-2 Data and Methods
+260 2 Data and Methods